ruricolist/cmd/README.md

    Note that it does not matter where the keyword appears, relative to other arguments.

-4. Any other string, number, or pathname is directly added to the list of arguments.
+4. Any other string, integer, or pathname is directly added to the list of arguments.
 (Note it is an error if a pathname begins with `-`.)

 ## Entry points